Chinatowns in Latin America and the Caribbean: Mexicali, a historic Chinese outpost

+Monterrey

+After the USMCA was ratified, an industrial Chinatown with signs in both Spanish and Chinese formed in Monterrey to take advantage of tariff free trade with the United States given its proximity to Texas.

 Tijuana

 The Chinese enclave in the Mexican city of Tijuana is located in La Mesa.
 The enclave is home to 15,000 ethnic Chinese immigrants as of 2012, a number that has tripled from about 5,000 in 2009.
 The enclave is the second largest after the American enclave.
 The mayor of Tijuana Jorge Hank Rhon had received negative publicity from the local newspapers for his support for the official establishment of the Chinatown as there is general negative sentiment from locals who view China as a major rival for trade with the United States.
 There are various official events held during the summer recognizing the area in Tijuana's La Mesa District.
 Tijuana's Chinese community started around the late 1800s to the early 1900s when the Chinese immigrants to the United States fled California during a period called the "yellow peril".
 As Tijuana was a border town, it was an important city towards the establishment of the Mexicali Chinatown, where at the time, the Chinese community would outnumber Mexicans 2 to 1.
 Though the numbers were far fewer in Tijuana, thousands would come through Tijuana on their way to Ensenada and Mexicali, a journey usually by foot for 120 miles to the east.
 By the 1920s, the Chinese numbering around 15,000 would concentrate in Mexicali to avoid the Mexican civil war.
 Racism would keep the population small for many decades until the early 2000s when Aeromexico would first offer direct flights from Tijuana to Japan.
 In 2008, the airline would offer direct flights to Shanghai, making Tijuana the only Mexican city to offer such a route.
 The author has attributed the immigrant Chinese population rise to the direct flight, where there were 5,000 Chinese immigrants in 2009 and 15,000 by 2012.
 In 2012, the Chinese community started making the enclave known in 2012, whereas the community largely kept to itself in years prior.
 The Chinatown is one of the few recent Chinatowns that was not created from commercial ventures.